Discover

 Getting support shouldn’t be.

 Family members caring for loved ones with dementia struggle to coordinate between neurologists, memory specialists, and care facilities while navigating cognitive changes.
 It's emotionally draining.
-Solace dementia advocates—medical professionals with cognitive care experience—can help.
+Solace dementia advocates can help.
 They:

 • Navigate complex dementia care systems to reduce caregiver overwhelm